 When the owner files a fraud claim, Venmo will take the money from your account.
 If you send a transfer as requested, you’ll be out the $100 sent to you and your $100 reimbursement.

 You’ve known Mary for years, and she’s a trusted friend.
-Of course you want to help her when she sends you a Venmo payment request with a note saying she’s in a financial bind and can she borrow $150 until payday next week?
+Of course you want to help her when she sends you a Venmo payment request with a note saying she’s in a financial bind and asking if she can borrow $150 until payday next week.
 You send her the cash right away.
 You know she’s good for the money.

 But you might not have transferred the money to Mary.
 Instead, a scammer could have taken information from Mary’s public profile and copied it onto a scam account.
 You just sent $150 to Fake Mary.

 Remember the old chain letter where if you send $1 to the top name on the list, you’ll eventually receive letters containing a dollar from hundreds of people?
 The modern-day version of the chain letter is a Venmo scam.

 A scammer could assure you that if you send $100 today to a Venmo account, then by next week, you’ll have $1,000 back.
 It’s more than likely a kind of pyramid scheme, and not only will you not receive that grand in return, but you’re also out your initial payout.